Wedges & Shims

 The use of wedges and shims is one of the oldest and most effective ways to split stone, whether you are trying to persuade a stone to split into a particular size and shape or simply reducing the size of a boulder to make it easier to move.

 However, stone type, shape, size and other conditions can have a significant influence on how any particular stone may split.
-Follow these steps and recommendations to achieve the best results.
+The basic steps and recommendations we have outlined below will help you achieve the best results.

 - Size Selection: Measure the height or thickness of the stone.
 Wedges & Shims can generally split stone up to 4-6 times the length of the wedge. (e.g., The wedge of our ¾in Wedge & Shims is 4in long, so it is reasonable to assume it can split a stone that is between 16-24in thick/high.)